you-zhou/notes/dev.md

 `info['occupation'] = 'Drummer'`

 #### Retrieve values from a dictionary
+First of all, you can still use the `in` statement to check membership of a key.
+To retrieve it:
 1. Square bracket [].
 This literal syntax can pull a value out of a dictionary when you use the brackets without assignment:
 `info['age']` will get 20